ontodev/robot/docs/metrics.md

     robot metrics --input uberon_fragment.owl -f json --metrics all --output results/metrics_all.json

-Note that the file extension of the output file does not matter to `robot metrics` - it can be anything and will not be used to infer the intended serialisation format.
+Note that if no `--format` is explicitly provided, robot will try to infer the inteded format from the file extension instead.
+Failing that, it will generate a TSV file.

 ## Error Messages